cisagov/ScubaGear/baselines/defender.md

 9. On the Review page, click **Submit** to save the notification settings.

-## 6. Microsoft Purview Audit
+## 6. Audit Logging

 User activity from M365 services are captured in the organization's unified audit log.
 These logs are essential for conducting incident response and threat detection activity.

-By default, Microsoft retains the audit logs for only 90 days.
+By default, Microsoft retains the audit logs for only 180 days.
 Activity by users with E5 licenses is logged for one year.

 However, in accordance with OMB M-21-31, _Improving the Federal Government’s